 Further, population characteristics can shift over time; this is a well-known machine learning phenomenon known as drift.
-If sub-populations change differently over time, that can introduce disparities.
+If sub-populations change differently over time, but the model isn’t retrained, that can introduce disparities.
 An additional wrinkle: whether or not disparities are objectionable may differ between cultures, and may change over time as social norms evolve.

 When people are subject to automated decisions, their perception of those decisions depends not only on the outcomes but also the process of decision-making.
 An ethical decision-making process might require, among other things, the ability to explain a prediction or decision, which might not be feasible with black-box models.

 A major limitation of machine learning is that it only reveals correlations, but we often use its predictions as if they reveal causation.
 This is a persistent source of problems.
 For example, an early machine learning system in healthcare famously learned the seemingly nonsensical rule that patients with asthma had lower risk of developing pneumonia.
 This was a true pattern in the data, but the likely reason was that asthmatic patients were more likely to receive in-patient care.Caruana et al., “Intelligible Models for Healthcare: Predicting Pneumonia Risk and Hospital 30-Day Readmission,” in Proc.
 21St ACM SIGKDD, 2015, 1721–30.
 So it’s not valid to use the prediction to decide whether or not to admit a patient.
 We’ll discuss causality in Chapter 5.